victorkwak/Projects/README.md

 Currently, the program only supports the Mac and Linux platforms.

 **<a href="https://github.com/victorkwak/Projects/tree/master/Personal/Fibonacci/src">Fibonacci</a>** is a Fibonacci number generator.
-It features a GUI and generates numbers quickly using a fast doubling recursive method.
+It features a GUI and generates numbers quickly using a fast doubling method.

 **<a href="https://github.com/victorkwak/Projects/tree/master/Personal/DailyProgrammer">DailyProgrammer</a>**
 contains problems posted to reddit's subreddit /r/dailyprogrammer.